WorkerFramework/worker-framework/docs/pages/en-us/Error-Handling.md

 # Error Handling

-The purpose of this page is to provide descriptive details for the various types of errors and failures that can arise during message processing.
+The purpose of this page is to provide details for the various types of errors and failures that can arise during message processing.
 A set of rules that every Worker implementation should adhere too is included as well.

 ## Worker Success
 We start though by describing the expected flow when messages are handled by Worker implementations without any issues at all.